arghyadeeppal10/Linear-Arrays-with-Digitizing-Phase-Errors/README.md

 </p>

-The Directivity is also calculated and plotted.
+The Directivity is also calculated.

 ~Arghyadeep Pal, MS Student, Applied Electromagnetics Group, Department of Electrical and Computer Engineering, University of California-San Diego.